-For nearly three decades, the Committee has applied the same deliberate and consistent principles which have succeeded in retaining and incentivizing our management over a long period of time.
-Accordingly, when setting compensation, the Committee considers the following key factor.
+For over three decades, the Committee has applied the same deliberate and consistent principles which have succeeded in retaining and incentivizing our management over a long period of time.
+Accordingly, when setting compensation, the Committee considers the following key facts:

-- HEICO achieved 23% compound annual growth in Total Shareholder Return(1) from 1990 through October 31, 2020 - HEICO achieved 18% compound annual net income growth from fiscal 1990 through fiscal 2020 - HEICO achieved 15% compound annual sales growth from fiscal 1990 through fiscal 2020 - HEICO achieved 20% compound annual cash flow from operations growth from fiscal 1990 through fiscal 2020
+- HEICO achieved 23% compound annual growth in Total Shareholder Return(1) from 1990 through October 31, 2021 - HEICO achieved 18% compound annual net income growth from fiscal 1990 through fiscal 2021 - HEICO achieved 15% compound annual sales growth from fiscal 1990 through fiscal 2021 - HEICO achieved 20% compound annual cash flow from operations growth from fiscal 1990 through fiscal 2021

-Pages 4 through 7 help frame the Committee's decisions by displaying the net sales and net income growth for the past thirty years and the Total Shareholder Return which investors who held HEICO shares would have experienced over the past three years and the past thirty years (which includes the time since current management took office).
+Page 4 helps frame the Committee's decisions by displaying the net sales and net income growth for the past thirty-one years and the Total Shareholder Return which investors who held HEICO shares would have experienced over the past three years and the past thirty-one years (which includes the time since current management took office).
 This strong performance is a factor in the Committee's decisions.